ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

 ["Agent of Change: An Interview with bell hooks"](http://www.tricycle.com/special-section/agent-change-interview-bell-hooks), bell hooks interviewed by Helen Tworkov for _Tricycle_, 1992

+["Queering the Catalog: Queer Theory and the Politics of Correction"](http://www.journals.uchicago.edu/doi/10.1086/669547), Emily Drabinski, 2013, _The Library Quarterly_

 ["Library as Infrastructure"](https://placesjournal.org/article/library-as-infrastructure/), Shannon Mattern, 2014, _Places Journal_

 "The Library Assemblage: Creative Institutions in an Information Society," Natasha Gerolami, 2015, _Journal of Documentation_